vasumahesh1/scaledjs/README.md

 * Terrain Generation based off Diamond Square Algorithm
 * Conversion of Value Matrix to 3D Layered Matrix
 * Conversion of 3D Matrix to TMX Tiled Map Format
-* ~~Panoramic Maps - Allowing Maps to continue Horizontally, Vertically or Both!~~
 * Support for Variable Textures (Like Textures of Variable Trees etc.)
-* ~~Enabling More Terrain Layer Support~~ - As of Now Works Upto 3 Terrain Layers.
-* ~~Optional Hook for Developers when the Actual Adjacency Placement Rules are applied~~

 Basic Usage
 --------------------------------